That's where Energy Performance Certificates, or EPCs, come in. Find out what info an EPC contains, how you can get one and how it can save you money.

 It costs between £60 and £120 to get your property on the EPC register.
 Since costs vary, it is worth shopping around and comparing a few different quotes — as long as you make sure your assessor is registered.

-However, even if you’re not intending on selling your property, getting an EPC certificate is a cheap and quick way to assess the energy-saving potential of your property.
+However, even if you’re not intending on selling your property, getting an EPC is a cheap and quick way to assess the energy-saving potential of your property.

 Prospective landlords looking to rent their property must also have an EPC available for tenants to view.
 If they fail to produce one, they could face a fine.